Bio & Incident Details

 All four suspects were arrested later in the day and brought to the local jail.
 An angry group of men demanded the killers be turned over to them to be hanged.
 After a standoff the mob finally prevailed and the suspects were dragged from their cells and hung.

-Officer Dorman had been with the agency for six years.
-He was survived by his parents and is buried in Woodlawn Memorial Park Cemtery, Colma, San Mateo County, California.
+Officer Dorman had served with the San Francisco Police Department for six years.
+He was survived by his wife and parents.
+He is buried in Woodlawn Memorial Park Cemtery, Colma, San Mateo County, California.